rrthomas/wincoll/README.md

   already.
 + Levels need exactly one start position, given by placing the Win character.
++ There are four “corner” pieces which are the same as the bricks with one rounded corner.
+These should only be used on the perimeter of a level, where they allow the game background to show through.
 + No checks are done to make sure a level is possible to complete; for example, you can place diamonds surrounded by bricks, or have safes but no key.